iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 In theory, this sort of glyphosate application done with proper safety precautions should be fairly safe and not present an ongoing danger.
 But that theory depends a little too heavily on taking the pesticide industry at their word and ignoring all the other times that this sort of thing turned out terrible in hindsight.

-There are a couple other considerations that I presume would be important to take into account with this method.
+There are a couple other considerations that (I presume) are important to take into account with this method.
 First, it doesn't remove any vegetative matter, so all the dead grass and weeds and "thatch" will still be there one the surface.
 Second, the glyphosate will not have any effect on the weed seed bank, so you must be prepared to act quickly to ensure that the weeds don't get established before your replacement plantings do.